contagon/handbook/handbook/14-single-members.md

 In a ward with many young single adults, the bishopric may call a young single adult man and woman as young single adult leaders.
 Their responsibilities include:

-* Helping young single adults participate in the work of salvation and exaltation (see [14.2](14-single-members.md#142-participating-in-the-work-of-salvation-and-exaltation)).
+* Helping young single adults participate in God’s work of salvation and exaltation (see [14.2](14-single-members.md#142-participating-in-gods-work-of-salvation-and-exaltation)).
 * Serving on the stake young single adult committee.
 * Leading the ward young single adult committee if one is formed.
 * Meeting regularly with the elders quorum presidency and Relief Society presidency.
 In these meetings, they discuss the strengths of young single adults and how to help meet their needs.
 They also focus on ministering to young single adults.